quantumgardener/qg.blog/content/notes/Transplanting my Brain to Roam to Obsidian.md

 2. Speak with my daughter about her needing to transfer out of [[Roam Research]] if I stop using it (which I will) and before she starts her next semester.
 3. Export all items from [[Roam Research]] into a /import folder
 4. Start checking each one
-	1. Delete those with empty pages and nothing but [[Backlinks are Important]] - which seems to be 90% of them.
+	1. Delete those with empty pages and nothing but [[Backlinks are important]] - which seems to be 90% of them.
 	2. Rename date files (**before deleting** if there are just backlinks as this updates all existing references)
 	3. Use [[Sublime Text]]'s find/replace across files function to replace TODO/DONE/attributes/highlight
 	4. Regex find/replace YouTube and Embed instructions, replacing with iFrame